troii/Rudeltippen/README.md

 ### Step 4

-You are now ready to start your updated version of Rudeltippen.
-If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER
+Start the application with the following command in your INSTLLATIONFOLDER

 ```bash
 play start